bregman-arie/sre-checklist/README.md

     - [ ] Variables have description (to document what they are used for)
     - [ ] Set lifecycle "prevent_destroy" on resources that should never be deleted (e.g. Terraform state source like S3 bucket)
     - [ ] Try not including shell scripts inline (some tend to grow quite a lot over time).
 Use instead templatefile function to render a script from a file
+    - [ ] No hardcoded repeated values (common examples are ports, CIDR blocks, etc.).
+Instead use the concept of `locals`
+    - **Modules**
       - [ ] Avoid duplication of Terraform code/configuration by using modules
+      - [ ] Tend to make modules reusable by for example not including provider code in reusable module
+      - [ ] Avoid hardcoding values, especially in the case reusable modules.
+To make them reusable, values will have to come from input variables
+      - [ ] Don't use relative paths! use `path references` (e.g. `path.module`, `path.root`)